-I. Respect the dignity, culture, beliefs, values, and opinions of the patient a) treat patients with dignity, civility and respect, regardless of race, culture, gender, ethnicity, age or socioeconomic status.
+- I. Respect the dignity, culture, beliefs, values, and opinions of the patient - PGY-1 residents will:

+a) treat patients with dignity, civility and respect, regardless of race, culture, gender, ethnicity, age or socioeconomic status.

 a) recognize and manage conflict when patient values differ from their own.